ataraxialinux/ataraxia/README.md

 januslinux is a fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/) and [busybox](https://www.busybox.net/) userland tools.
 It is designed for maximum performance and small size.
 It is including basic system programs, development tools. januslinux uses [LibreSSL](https://www.libressl.org/) as an SSL engine because it is small and clean.

-## For who?

-januslinux was made for people who like CLI interface and to get Linux knowledge.
-It allows call januslinux: distribution for beginners.

 ## What hardware I can run it?

 You can run it on x86_64, aarch64, armv7l, armv6l, mips, mipsel and ppc64le.